MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

 Prerequisites for this release include:
 - Dev mode enabled on the development machine.
-- On the Dev Channel of the Windows Insider Program (WIP) on the development machine with Widget Board version 521.20060.1205.0 or above.
+- On the Dev Channel of the Windows Insider Program (WIP) on the development machine with Widgets Board version 521.20060.1205.0 or above.

 #### Known limitations when developing Widgets
 - Third-party Widgets can only be tested locally on devices enrolled in WIP for this preview release.
 In Windows App SDK 1.2.0, users on retail versions of Windows can begin acquiring 3P Widgets via Microsoft Store shipped versions of your app.
 - Widgets can only be created for packaged, Win32 apps.
-Widgets for Progressive Web Apps (PWA) are planned to be supported as part of [Edge 108](/deployedge/microsoft-edge-release-schedule).
+Widgets for Progressive Web Apps (PWA) are planned to be supported as part of [Microsoft Edge 108](/deployedge/microsoft-edge-release-schedule).

 ### Apps developed with .NET